Construction and the Built Environment

 What could I do after this course?

-You could progress to key job roles or move on to a Level 6 degree apprenticeship in the key construction management disciplines.
+You could progress to key job roles or move on to a Level 5 or Level 6 degree apprenticeship in the key construction management disciplines.

 You will, typically, need five GCSEs at grade 9-4, including maths, English and a science; or a Level 2 apprenticeship.